dapr/docs-zh/content/sdks_dotnet/dotnet-troubleshooting/dotnet-troubleshooting-pubsub.md

 1. Start the application as you would normally (`dapr run ...`).

-2. Adjust the logging verbosity to include `Information` logging for ASP.NET Core as described [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-5.0#debug-diagnostics).
-Set the `Microsoft` key to `Information`.

-3. Use `curl` at the command line (or another HTTP testing tool) to access one of the routes registered a pub/sub endpoint.
+2. Use `curl` at the command line (or another HTTP testing tool) to access one of the routes registered with a pub/sub endpoint.

 Here's an example command assuming your application's listening port is 5000, and one of your pub/sub routes is `withdraw`: